yrsheld/agusmakmun.github.io/_posts/2023-08-20-function-pointer.md

 * When calling a function via pointer, `func()` = `(*func)()` = `(**func)()` = `(********func)()`.
 The reason is that func would always be converted to &func implicitly.

-### Pass function pointers as arguments
+### 2. Pass function pointers as arguments

 ```c
 void A(int (*B)(int))
 ```

-As pointer B refer to different functions, the function A becomes general and could perform different tasks.
+As pointer B refers to different functions, the function A becomes general and could perform different tasks.

 Example: